wirekraken/ESP8266-Websockets-LED/README.md

 const char* password = ""; // password (if the access point is open, leave it empty)

-IPAddress Ip(192,168,100,10); // IP address for your ESP IPAddress Gateway(192,168,100,1); // IP address of the access point (gateway)
+IPAddress Ip(192,168,100,10); // IP address for your ESP IPAddress Gateway(192,168,100,1); // IP address of the access point
 ```
-* Upload a sketch
+* Upload the sketch
 * In the IDE's top menu, select `tools` -> `ESP8266 Sketch Data Upload` to upload files from the `data` directory to ESP flash memory
-* Open the serial port monitor (if the connection is successful, IP your ESP will be isplayed)
+* Open the serial port monitor (if the connection is successful, IP your ESP will be displayed)
 * Open the browser and enter the IP address.
 #### Happy use ッ